Volcomix/youtube-music-nonstop/README.md

 ### Additional features:

 :no_entry_sign: Skip video ads by going to the end of the video when they appear.
-:alarm_clock: Simulate human activity every 5 minutes to prevent the "Video paused.
+:wave: Simulate human activity every 5 minutes to prevent the "Video paused.
 Continue watching?" confirmation.

 ## Installation